gbdev/pandocs/src/SGB_Command_Packet.md

 # Command Packet Transfers

-Command packets (aka Register Files) are transferred from the Game Boy to the SNES by using P14 and P15 output lines of the JOYPAD register (FF00h).
-These same lines are also used to select the two rows in the Game Boy keyboard matrix (which still works).
+Command packets (aka Register Files) are transferred from the Game Boy to the SNES by using P14 and P15 output lines of [the JOYPAD register](<#FF00 — P1/JOYP: Joypad>) (FF00).
+These same lines are also used to select the two rows in the
+Game Boy keyboard matrix (which still works).

 ## Transferring Bits